 "In small doses, anxiety can be beneficial.
 It can motivate us to take action, like studying for exams or pay attention to areas of our life that may not be going well, such as a stressful work situation," says Ms Tan.

-Anxiety can also help us to be more cautious, especially during current times, as it motivates us to stay home more, avoid crowds, and wear masks all the time.
+Anxiety can also help us to be more cautious, especially during current times, as it motivates us to avoid crowds and wear masks in areas where it is not required by law.

 ANXIETY & DEPRESSION